A private landowner in Hancock County, Miss. is restoring a longleaf pine forest on his land.

 Wellington Cardoso, an undergraduate student from Brazil, arrived in Auburn, Ala., this past January to begin an internship with the U.S. Forest Service Southern Research Station where he’s been studying a biomass harvesting operation.

 “The research unit has been examining harvesting technologies for short rotation woody crops,” said Dana Mitchell, project leader of the Forest Operations research unit, which is hosting Cardoso.
 “Cardoso’s internship ends in July, and he has been able to witness field operations in action.”
 Read more »

 Maryland isn’t chicken to talk about its agriculture – it ranks 8th in broilers sold in the USA.
 Check back next Thursday as we spotlight another state’s results from the 2012 Census of Agriculture.

 The Census of Agriculture is the most complete account of U.S. farms and ranches and the people who operate them.
-Every week USDA’s National Agricultural Statistics Service will highlight new Census data and the power of the information to shape the future of American agriculture.
+Every Thursday USDA’s National Agricultural Statistics Service will highlight new Census data and the power of the information to shape the future of American agriculture.

 The 2012 Census of Agriculture results are out, and it is clear that here in Maryland, we have a little bit of everything.
 Although our state is small, the geography is diverse, providing suitable environments for a variety of agricultural commodities.
 From the Atlantic shore, to mountainous terrain, and from a diversity of livestock to an array of crops, Maryland truly is America in miniature.